-There were strict rules prescribed during the Greek Games, as well.
-Paul used this thought when writing to Timothy: "And also if anyone competes in athletics, he is not crowned unless he competes according to the rules" (2 Tim.
+There were also strict rules prescribed during the Greek Games as well.
+Paul uses this thought in our passage: "And also if anyone competes as an athlete, he does not receive the victor's crown unless he competes according to the rules" (2 Tim.
 2:5).
-The passage before us, 1 Cor.
-9:25: "Everyone who competes in the games goes into strict training" (NIV).
+Then again in 1 Corinthians 9:25: "Everyone who competes in the games goes into strict training" (NIV).

-So as we consider this illustration of the athlete, let us first realize:
+As we consider this illustration of the athlete, we first must realize...